The celebration experts at Ginger Ray are here to give you their top tips for hosting your own eco-friendly Baby Shower.

 Discourage gift wrapping and switch to hand-me-downs

 Let your guests know that you would prefer they didn’t wrap their gifts.
 Take the pressure off by asking them to bring the gift as it is.
 If they do want to wrap it, let them get creative with it!
 They could use brown paper or even wrap them in baby blankets or sheets – a gift within a gift!
+Alternatively, when shopping with My1stYears, opt for the eco box at check-out for an environmentally-friendly method of sending a gift.

-Another good tip is to welcome hand-me-downs. babies outgrow clothing super quickly and often Mums have loads of baby clothes that have hardly been worn.
+Another good tip is to welcome hand-me-downs.
+Babies outgrow clothing super quickly and often Mums have loads of baby clothes that have hardly been worn.
 This also makes good use of clothing that would either be thrown away or sat in someone’s cupboard not being used!

 Encourage homemade over shop-bought food